SP-V/SeleniumCucumberSerenityTestingFW/README.md

 # SeleniumCucumberSerenityTestingFW
-Testing framework based on Selenium, Cucumber and JUnit executed with Maven and that creates Serenity reports.
+Testing framework based on Selenium, Cucumber and JUnit executed with Maven that creates Serenity reports.

 The feature DeclinePayment is tested.
 It books a flight for three passengers using an invalid credit card and checks that payment is declined.
 Data provided to implement this test: